Welcome to today's edition of the Rush 24-7 podcast.

 Big government has gotten too big in every possible way.

-I will try and every time I get behind this microphone to bring you yet another example of my firmly held belief in this regard.
+I will try, and every time I get behind this microphone, to bring you yet another example of my firmly held belief in this regard.

-This from Wellington, New Zealand, AP reporting that New Zealand authorities have blocked a couple's application to name their newborn son for real.
+This is from Wellington, New Zealand, AP reporting that New Zealand authorities have blocked a couple's application to name their newborn son for real.

 Number four, real.

-Uh the uh government of New Zealand said that numerals are not allowed in a name.
+Now, whatever you think about parents who would name their son for real, the government of New Zealand said that numerals are not allowed in a name.

 You know what?